-2018 graduates reported a salary range from \$42,000 to \$64,000 for initial starting salary.
-67% of students indicated that they also received a signing bonus but did not indicate the value of these bonuses.
+Graduates in 2018 reported an initial starting salary range of \$42,000 to \$64,000.
+67% of students indicated they would receive a signing bonus, and 33% indicated they would receive other guaranteed compensation.
+However, it did not indicate the value of these bonuses.

-2. Program summary.
+2 Program Summary